 May – July 2019 I was the Digital Marketing Apprentice at The Wildlife Trust for Birmingham and the Black Country.
 Sharing my passion for the natural world, I co-presented The Wild Side on Cambridge TV, showcasing conservation and encouraging people to get out and see wildlife.

 For approximately 12 years I have been documenting nature; with a series of videos on my YouTube channel.
 Some of them, for over a year were featured by Reader’s Digest Magazine (2011-2012).
 My videos often feature a conservation message and always encourages people to get out and see wildlife for themselves!

 Over the years I have volunteered for different projects with the Bat Conservation Trust, the RSPB, Birmingham Wildlife Conservation Park, The Wildlife Trust, the Wildfowl and Wetland Trust and the National Trust, engaging visitors, other volunteers and staff, about the wildlife seen on site.

 For two years I made videos at the BBC’s Gardeners’ World Live Show at the NEC, Birmingham – advocating wildlife gardening; interviewing the Editor-in-Chief of Gardeners’ World Magazine, two presenters from the show, and several show garden winners, all about the nature aspect of gardening, how important it is, and what they had done to encourage wildlife in their show gardens.

+People find it interesting that I am proud of my Irish-European heritage, that I accept I’m gay and have a working-class background.
+Plus I have high-functioning ASD (Autistic Spectrum Disorder), so I am prone to bouts of depression, etcetera.
 For those that are wondering, I have a Level 5 Higher National Diploma (HND) in Media (Moving Image) and a Conservation, Countryside & The Environment Level 3 Diploma.